SAML-Toolkits/ruby-saml/README.md

   settings
 end
 ```

+The use of settings.issuer is deprecated in favour of settings.sp_entity_id

 Some assertion validations can be skipped by passing parameters to `OneLogin::RubySaml::Response.new()`.
 For example, you can skip the `AuthnStatement`, `Conditions`, `Recipient`, or the `SubjectConfirmation` validations by initializing the response with different options: